 Treasury bills are not the only option for risk-averse investors.
 Other investments with similar characteristics include:

-Treasury bonds are an even longer-term investment: typically longer than ten years, and as many as thirty years.
-Like treasury notes, interest on treasury bonds is paid semi-annually.
+- Treasury bonds are an even longer-term investment: typically longer than 10 years, and as many as 30 years.
+Like Treasury notes, interest on treasury bonds is paid semi-annually.

 Are There Any Downsides to Investing in Treasury Bills?